anmud/learntocode/developer-glossary/001_glossary.md

 **Progressive Enhancement**
 is a strategy for web design that emphasizes core webpage content first.
 This strategy then progressively adds more nuanced and technically rigorous layers of presentation and features on top of the content as the end-user's browser/internet connection allow.
 The proposed benefits of this strategy are that it allows everyone to access the basic content and functionality of a web page, using any browser or Internet connection, while also providing an enhanced version of the page to those with more advanced browser software or greater bandwidth.

+The concept of progressive enhancement advocates starting with **functional**, **meaningful HTML** and then unobtrusively layering **presentation (CSS)** and **behavior (JS)** on top for a richer, more dynamic user experience.

+**Progressive disclosure**
+A term for showing content on demand.
+The idea behind progressive disclosure is simple: hide portions of content, but provide interface cues so that users can view it when they wish.

 **Proxy Server**
 A server that acts as a middle man in a connection between two computers.
 A proxy server can be used to improve performance by saving the results of various requests, and consequently loading such data faster when it is requested again.
 A proxy server can also be used to filter out content by checking what information is requested, and potentially blocking that information from reaching the user who requests it.